 In the Wireless Network Properties, check Enable Intel connection settings, then click Configure

 Access Point, key in the BSSID that you want to connect with.
 Click OK to save the settings.

 The above option only works for Intel Wifi adapter.
-I do not know if other WiFi driver provide feature for enforcing BBSID.
-Let me know if you have found it in other WiFi driver.
+I do not know if other WiFi drivers provide the feature for enforcing BBSID.
+Let me know if you have found it in another WiFi driver.